simonhaenisch/md-to-pdf/readme.md

 Options:

-  -h, --help              Output usage information
-  -v, --version           Output version
+  -h, --help ...............
+Output usage information -v, --version ............
+Output version
-  -w, --watch             Watch the current file(s) for changes --stylesheet            Path to a local or remote stylesheet (can be passed multiple times) --css                   String of styles (can be used to overwrite stylesheets) --body-class            Classes to be added to the body tag (can be passed multiple times) --highlight-style       Style to be used by highlight.js (default: github) --marked-options        Set custom options for marked (as a JSON string) --pdf-options           Set custom options for the generated PDF (as a JSON string) --md-file-encoding      Set the file encoding for the markdown file --stylesheet-encoding   Set the file encoding for the stylesheet --config-file           Path to a JSON or JS configuration file --devtools              Open the browser with devtools instead of creating PDF --debug                 Show more output on errors
+  -w, --watch ..............
+Watch the current file(s) for changes --stylesheet .............
+Path to a local or remote stylesheet (can be passed multiple times) --css ....................
+String of styles (can be used to overwrite stylesheets) --body-class .............
+Classes to be added to the body tag (can be passed multiple times) --highlight-style ........
+Style to be used by highlight.js (default: github) --marked-options .........
+Set custom options for marked (as a JSON string) --pdf-options ............
+Set custom options for the generated PDF (as a JSON string) --launch-options .........
+Set custom launch options for Puppeteer --md-file-encoding .......
+Set the file encoding for the markdown file --stylesheet-encoding ....
+Set the file encoding for the stylesheet --config-file ............
+Path to a JSON or JS configuration file --devtools ...............
+Open the browser with devtools instead of creating PDF --debug ..................
+Show more output on errors
 ```

 If no arguments are given, all markdown files in the current directory will be converted.
 Otherwise, the first argument is `path/to/file.md` and the second one optionally specifies the `path/to/output.pdf`.
 If you omit the second argument, it will derive the pdf name from the markdown filename and save it into the same directory that contains the markdown file.
 Run `md2pdf --help` for examples on how to use the cli options.